 - ShPP is calculated in the same way as SMP.

 Proposals have been announced to extend SPL to allow grandparents to take time off work.
 The system of shared grandparental leave will allow a mother to share her leave with one nominated working grandparent.
 SPL is currently limited to the mother's partner.
 No start date has been set for this extension.

 How we can help

 As the scheme payments are statutory it is important that rules of Statutory Sick, Maternity and Paternity Pay are adhered to.
-If you are an employer in the London area we will be more than happy to provide you with assistance or any additional information required.
+If you are an employer in the Shenfield area we will be more than happy to provide you with assistance or any additional information required.
 Please do not hesitate to contact us at Tish Press & Company.